mzazon/awesome-cloud-projects/aws/recommendation-systems-personalize/recommendation-systems-personalize.md

     echo "✅ Test endpoint: ${API_URL}/recommendations/{userId}"
     ```

-    Your recommendation API is now live and accessible via the production endpoint.
+    Your recommendation API is now live and accessible via the production endpoint with appropriate throttling controls.
 Client applications can make HTTP requests to this URL to receive real-time personalized recommendations, with the complete serverless infrastructure automatically handling scaling, security, and reliability for production workloads.

 12. **Configure CloudWatch Monitoring**: